rebelsky/sams-assorted-musings-reflections/self-study-cs-2020-04-17.md

 number: 1051
 tags: [For prospective students](index-prospective-students)
 blurb: I'd rather you take our classes, but here are some alternatives.
-version: 1.0
+version: 1.1
 released: 2020-04-17
-current:
+current: 2020-04-18
 ---
 Once in a while, a prospective student asks me what online CS courses they should take before coming to Grinnell (or some other institution) [1].
 My first response is to tell them that we don't expect any prior CS and design the major so that people with no background can complete it, even if they don't start CS in their first year at Grinnell.
 Some wonderful majors have followed that path [2].
-It's also found that I have to unteach bad habits that students learn in less good online courses.
+And when students come in with "prior knowledge", I've often found that I have to unteach bad habits.

 However, this year [4] folks may have some extra time in the summer, and, if they are going to study a bit of CS, I'd prefer that they